-There are five million sadhus in India today and they are widely respected for their holiness, while also feared by some who believe they have the power to inflict curses.
+There are five million sadhus in India today, and they are widely respected for their holiness, while also feared by some who believe they have the power to inflict curses.

-From Naga, Bandu, Yogi, Siwadas to Bakti and more…trying to achieve religious illumination and liberation from the cycle of reincarnation.
-Sadhu men usually cover themselves with ash or chalk, and paint their faces in accordance with the god they have devoted themselves to.
+From Naga, Bandu, Yogi, Siwadas to Bakti and more…trying to achieve spiritual illumination and liberation from the cycle of reincarnation.
+Sadhu men usually cover themselves with ash or chalk and paint their faces following the god they have devoted themselves to.
 The ash represents their death to their worldly life.

-Sadhus leave their home and family, and reject an earthly life, which includes all their worldly attachments.
+Sadhus leave their home and family and reject an earthly life, which includes all their worldly attachments.
 Sadhus don’t lead a normal life like others; they choose to live poorly and only find richness in spirit and humanity.
 People are impressed by the colorfulness and uniqueness of these sadhus.